adrianmarino/doom-agent/README.md

 ## Requeriments

 * conda
-* A respectable video card (i.e. GeForce GTX 1060 or higher)
+* A GPU can improve trainig times: Is required that nvidia module is loaded.

 ## Setup